Geeksltd/GCop/Rules/GCop406.md

 ## Rule description

-When the field is not assigned or assignment to the field is just occured as part of the declaration or in a constructor in the same class, it should be declared as a `readonly`.
+When the field is not assigned or assignment to the field is just occurred as part of the declaration or in a constructor in the same class, it should be declared as a `readonly`.
 [Further reading](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/readonly).

 ## Example1